keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 But what if there’s nothing there, as in there are _zero_ instances of term `A`?
 Can you do anything?
 When a context has this kind of effect, a sort of "nothing here" or _void_ effect, then the `map` function above doesn’t do anything because there isn’t anything to do.
 If you try to `map` a void `F[A]` with `f: A => B` then it returns a void `F[B]` as there’s "nothing here". _It does this without having used `f: A => B` to get there._

-This behavior is referred to as _short-circuiting_ and it is a key feature of functors, applicatives, and monads that encode some notion of void.
+This behavior is referred to as _short-circuiting_ and it is a key feature of contexts that encode some notion of void.
 It is exploited in particular to enable _control flow_ and _error handling_, which I will expand on in later parts.

 > `Option[A]` and `Either[X, A]` are two prime examples of short-circuiting in functors.
 An `Option[A]` will only `map` an instance of its term `A` if it is present, and an `Either[X, A]` will only `map` if an instance of the desired term `A` is present.
 >